jdeal/qim/README.md

 `qim`'s updates are immutable, returning new objects, but those objects share any unchanged parts with the original object.

-`qim`'s API is curried and data last, so it should fit well with other functional libraries like `lodash` and `ramda`.
+`qim`'s API is curried and data last, so it should fit well with other functional libraries like `lodash/fp` and `ramda`.

 And `qim` does its best to stay performant!